CutmanMike/twitchy-doom/commands/SpawnItem.md

 Actor - The actor to give to the player.
 ```

+`Actor` should be a valid Actor class.
+If the monster class is invalid, it will choose a random monster from the existing pool of monsters.
-`Actor` must be a valid Actor class (but not necessarily an Inventory item).
-The user's name appears above the item.
-If the class is a RandomSpawner, it will choose an actor from the result of that RandomSpawner.
+If the class is a RandomSpawner, it will choose a monster from the result of that RandomSpawner.

 ## Examples